whole home generator

 When your AC unit starts running again after an outage, the sudden restoration of power creates a power surge that can be very destructive to your HVAC equipment.
 Electrical or AC repairs frequently result.
 A back-up generator — which runs on liquid propane or natural gas — protects your AC unit from surges.
 It automatically switches on when the power goes out, seamlessly delivering a steady stream of power directly to your home’s electrical panel.
 When the electric company restores power, the generator automatically switches off.

-If you’re interested in a whole home generator installation, check out the electrical services we offer at Cape Fear Air Conditioning, Heating & Electrical Company Inc. or give us a call today to get your free estimate.
+If you’re interested in a whole home generator installation, check out the electrical services we offer at Cape Fear Air, Electric, & Plumbing or give us a call today to get your free estimate.
 Raleigh residents can call (919) 246-5801.
 Our Fayetteville customers can call (919) 216-9394.

 You May Also Like